Foundation / Corporation

-Representatives should attend an application workshop if the applicant is a school or did not receive funding in the last grant cycle.
+Representatives must attend an application workshop if the applicant did not receive funding in the last grant cycle.
 Attending an application workshop is optional for current grantees unless staff requires that an organization attend.
 Staff recommends that any returning applicant with a new grant writer attend an application workshop.
 At these workshops, United Arts staff will assist applicants with the process by discussing eligibility requirements, grant requirements, and tips on how to submit a competitive application.
 Please review guidelines before attending a workshop.

 Application workshops are held at the United Arts Council office.
-Please register in advance for workshops (see Contact Information section below for registration details).
+Please register in advance for workshops to firstname.lastname@example.org.

 Application Review Process:

-All applicants should submit a letter stating intention to apply to arrive by February 1, 2018.
-New applicants must attach to this letter requested documents to determine proof of eligibility (see URL for Full Text below for list of documents to attach).
+All applicants should submit a letter stating intention to apply to arrive by February 1, 2019.
+New applicants must attach to this letter requested documents to determine proof of eligibility.

-Once the letters are received, staff will determine eligibility and schedule individual meetings to take place by February 28, 2018.
-Returning applicants (have received New Generation grants in the past) must schedule an individual meeting to take place by February 28, 2018 with United Arts staff.
-Once eligibility is determined and applicant has met with staff, a full application should be submitted.
+Once the letters are received, staff will determine eligibility and schedule individual meetings to take place by February 28, 2019.
+Returning applicants (have received New Generation grants in the past) must schedule an individual meeting to take place by February 28, 2019 with United Arts staff.
+Once eligibility is determined and applicant has met with staff, a full application should be submitted by March 7, 2019.